sefaozmenn/HumanMachineTeachersFiles/Portfolios/Martti Portfolio.md

 - Then I overlayed the known review values (the other 40% of the dataset that was not dropped) over the predicted dataset.
 - Upon this mixed dataset I then applied Singular Value Decomposition again.
 This time, after reconstructing the newly predicted dataset using the two generated matrices, the prediction got a little bit closer to the ground truth.

 By iteratively applying those steps (``SVD``, ``Matrix Multiplication``, and ``Overlay original numbers``) we're able to approach the ground truth.
-Hereby creating an accurate recommendation for a singular user using a huge dataset.
+Hereby creating an accurate recommendation for a singular user using a huge dataset of reviews from other users.
 This approach deemed too intricate  for first project.
 Thus we eventually used a different approach.

 ### Decision Tree Classifier.